arjun-pp/ML-Demo/README.md

 Acknowledgements
 ----------------

-We would like to thank out mentor [Prof. O.P.
+We would like to thank our mentor [Prof. O.P.
 Verma](http://www.dce.edu/Web/Departments/CSE/faculty/opverma.php) for their invaluable contribution and advice for this project.

 Bibliography
 ------------